-- Kansas English/Language Arts Assessment, taken by all students in 3rd through 5th grade in the spring. - Kansas Math Assessment, taken by all students in 3rd through 5th grade in the spring. - Kansas Science Assessment, taken by all students in 5th grade in the spring. - FastBridge Benchmark Assessments, taken by all students in 3rd through 5th grade in fall, winter, and spring to determine progress and needs in reading, mathematics, and behavior.
+• Kansas English/Language Arts Assessment, taken by all students in 3rd through 5th grade in the spring.

+• Kansas Math Assessment, taken by all students in 3rd through 5th grade in the spring. • Kansas Science Assessment, taken by all students in 5th grade in the spring. • Kansas Social Studies Assessment, taken by all students in 4th grade during the school year. • FastBridge Benchmark Assessments, taken by all students in 3rd through 5th grade in fall, winter, and spring to determine progress and needs in reading, mathematics, and behavior.